canmom/canmom.github.io/_posts/animation/2024-01-14-little-witch.md

 Yuri wrote the script for the narration really quickly, and composed the music in a matter of hours.
 It was deeply impressive.
 Our narrator, [Roubharb](https://www.twitch.tv/roubharb), recorded the narration on one of the first nights, giving a viable backing track that we could start animating to.

-Audio isn't my field (yet), so I can't tell you what tricks she pulled to clean and balance the recording or how she went about composing the music.
+Audio isn't my field (yet), so I can't tell you what tricks she pulled to mix and balance the recording or how she went about composing the music.
 It seems like dark magic to me!
 The result was amazing though and it does so much to set the vibe of the short.

 ## Building the stage

 The mechanical theatre model is actually incredibly simple: it's just a wedge shape with a box around it.
+Why a wedge?
+It helps the side walls feel more visible, and lets us use a 4:3 aspect ratio on the projector screen.
+It also introduces an element of forced perspective.

 On top of this I applied solidify and bevel modifiers---a non-destructive technique which made it very easy to modify the theatre if I needed to.
 The only tricky part was setting up the UVs to avoid stretching and make sure the wood grain would always go in the right direction.
 (There are a lot of grooves cut in the theatre for paper elements to slide in and out, but I did these at the very last minute, once the animation was finalised.
 So I'll come to that later!)

 {% include figure.html src="embed/animation/little-witch/theatre-model.png" alt="An unlit version of the theatre box, showing the model topology." capt="If you're following along at home, note the solidify modifier was applied and superfluous edgeloops removed." %}